Xinming9606/ONT_Amp_analysis/README.md

 6. **🚀 Actually run ONT-AmpSeq**

-If you already using Blis server, I hava already install the ONT-AmpSeq pipeline env, it's called ONT_Amp_bash, otherwise, newly install in your own environment should called OTUtable.
+If you're already using the Blis server, the ONT-AmpSeq pipeline environment has been installed — it's called ONT_Amp_bash.
+If you're installing it in your own environment, the environment should be named OTUtable.

  ```bash
   micromamba activate ONT_Amp_bash